Children and Spiritual Growth: Are Kids Growing in Faith?

 Sum It Up

-Get kids out of their comfort zone so they can see what life is like for other people.
-Take them on a mission trip to a third-world country or to an inner city.
+- Get kids out of their comfort zones so they can see what life is like for other people.
+Take them on a mission trip to a developing country or to an inner city.
 Introduce them to people with disabilities who’ve overcome obstacles.
-Then talk about what it means to persevere daily as Christians.

 “We need to trust children’s capacity to be motivated to want to please God because they love him and want to be like him,” Larry says.
 “We need to give them a heart for godliness that will endure.”